-Generally speaking, the majority of new small businesses are funded with debt financing, predominately via bank loans or bonds.
-Business loans are generally the first financing option considered, with the typical provision with a loan coming with a repayment plan attached to an interest rate.
+As one of the most popular ways to finance your small business, the majority of new small businesses are funded with debt financing.
+This is predominately via bank loans or bonds.
+Business loans are generally the first financing option considered, with the typical provision of a loan coming with a repayment plan attached to an interest rate.
 Business loans will require some sort of collateral that the bank can confiscate and sell if payments are not made on time, while a professional business plan will immensely assist lenders in determining your financial situation in further detail.

 - No equity sacrifice

 - Could potentially also require personal collateral (e.g house, car, etc)

 - Does not provide the networking opportunities or business value of other financing options

 There’s a range of programs designed to get your small business up and flourishing.
 The applications are notoriously long and competition is fierce, but it’s hard for any of us to overlook “free money”.
 These types of grants are more often than not only available for registered companies.